chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 In my [previous post](/evaluator/), we explored how expression evaluation works and built a program, `evaluate`, that returns the result of an arithmetic expression.

 Here, we'll extend the evaluator with a few more features.
-First, we'll add support for predefined functions, like `MAX` and `SQRT`.
+We'll add support for predefined functions, like `MAX` and `SQRT`.
 Then, we'll add relational operations: three new operators (`<`, `>`, `=`) and an `IF` function.
 And finally, we'll create an environment: a place to store and retrieve the results of an expression.

 Let's start with a recap of the evaluation process.
-In the first stage of evaluation, the program extracts the tokens in the arithmetic expression string.
-(Tokens are the smallest, meaningful units of an expression.
-Numbers and symbols are tokens, but whitespace characters aren't.)
+In the first stage of evaluation, we extract the tokens in the arithmetic expression string.
+Tokens are the meaningful units of an expression.
+Numbers and symbols are tokens, but whitespace characters aren't.

 ```js
 tokenize('2 + 3 * (5 + 4)'); // [2, '+', 3, '*', '(', 5, '+', 4, ')']
 ```

+In the second stage, we convert the tokens from **infix notation** to **Reverse Polish notation (RPN)**.
+In infix notation, which you are probably more familiar with, we place operators _between_ their operands.
+For example, `1 + 2`.
+In RPN, also called postfix notation, we place operators _after_ their operands.
+For example, `1 2 +`.

-In the second stage, the program converts the tokens to Reverse Polish notation (RPN).
-RPN doesn't need parentheses to indicate the order of evaluation of the expression.
+Unlike infix notation, RPN doesn't need parentheses to indicate the order of evaluation of an expression.
 And so, it's easier to evaluate than infix notation.

 ```js
 toRPN([2, '+', 3, '*', '(', 5, '+', 4, ')']); // [2, 3, 5, 4, '+', '*', '+']